junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 They walk onto the street of Manhattan together, heading north.
 The warmth of the sun pours onto their face.

 Dean takes a long inhale, breathing in the smell of the busiest city.
-Normal, ordinary people walk past them on the pedestrians, jostling their shoulders in the busy streets.
+Normal, ordinary people walk past them on the pedestrians, jostling their shoulders in the hustling streets.

 Dean looks up at the skyscrapers and all those towering buildings around them, thinking for the first time, he might actually start to like Manhattan.